 This Environmental Assessment was prepared in response to a request by the Georgia Environmental Protection Division (EPD) to the U.S. Army Corps of Engineers, Mobile District (Corps) to temporarily modify water management operations to meet a reduced water quality requirement in the Chattahoochee River at Peachtree Creek.
-The minimum water quality flow requirement is incorporated into the Apalachicola Basin Reservoir Regulation Manual-Appendix B - Buford Dam (1991).
-The EPD request is in response to record low ACF composite storage levels due to the extended drought conditions experienced during 2007 and projected to continue in 2008.
+The current minimum water quality flow requirement (750 cubic feet per second [cfs]) is incorporated into the Apalachicola Basin Reservoir Regulation Manual-Appendix B - Buford Dam (1991).
+The EPD request is in response to record low elevation levels at Lake Lanier and associated low Apalachicola-Chattahoochee-Flint (ACF) River Basin composite storage levels due to the extended drought conditions experienced since 2006 and projected to continue in 2009.
 The proposed action would require a temporary waiver from the existing ACF Water Control Plan to allow a reduction in the minimum water quality flow requirement under the current water control plan operations.